 - Can stand upright on flat surfaces by itself

 - Can hold with two hands

 - Significantly more expensive than other smartphone gimbals

-- Movi cinema Robot automates mobile filmmaking.
-Unleash the true cinematic potential of your phone With movi with the free app which allows you to control the robot with programmable shooting methods and customize your shots.
+- Movi Cinema Robot automates mobile filmmaking.
+Unleash the true cinematic potential of your phone with the free Movi app, which allows you to control the robot with programmable shooting methods and customize your shots.

-- Movi is compatible with iPhones running iOS 11 and higher and most Android devices (up to 90mm wide). phone not included.
+- Movi is compatible with iPhones running iOS 11 and higher and most Android devices (up to 90mm wide).
+See compatibility table below for details.